gaox0826/mRNA-ribosome-model/README.md

 ## Scientific Rationale
 - **Transcription layer:**
   Nuclear RNAPII concentration and DNA binding govern the initiation rate of mRNA synthesis.
-  A lower RNAPII–DNA binding fraction (*higher Kd*) limits transcriptional capacity, leading to reduced mRNA concentration.

 - **Translation layer:**
-  Ribosome activity depends on mRNA availability and total ribosome abundance.
+  The active ribosome fraction depends on mRNA availability and total ribosome abundance.
   The mass-action steady-state between free and bound ribosomes defines the *active ribosome fraction*, which, under a conserved elongation rate, directly predicts growth rate.

 Together, these two models quantitatively bridge **transcriptional supply** and **translational demand**, revealing how yeast cells allocate resources to sustain balanced growth.